rwoollett/gol/README.md

 ```

 # Generate code for CPP
-Applications written for accessing the CSToekn apollo query service in C++ can use CaffQL
+Applications written for accessing the GOL apollo query service in C++ can use CaffQL

 ## Use CaffQL to generate CPP code
 Depends on the application CaffQL to be built in a separate folder.